Financing the additional supply of strategic materials

 Strategic materials

-Under the Strategic Reserve, strategic materials include:
+Under the Strategic Reserve, strategic materials of focus include:

 The Australian Government’s Strategic Reserve

-In April 2026, the Australian Government strengthened our ability to support Australia’s long-term economic resilience.
 Our Strategic Reserve function allows us to support the supply of strategic materials vital to Australia’s economy where global markets are volatile, or supply chains are disrupted.

 Under our Reserve powers, we are able to provide finance to support the delivery of the Strategic Reserve objectives, including to secure, sell and selectively stockpile fuel, critical minerals, and other materials, goods, or things that may be imported into Australia, or could be produced in Australia, and are experiencing, or are vulnerable to experiencing, supply chain disruptions, to ensure domestic availability as and when directed by the Government.